blizniukp/WIFI_kit_32_dpf/README.md

 ## Roadmap

-- [ ] Increase the font and display only one parameter at a time
+- [x] Increase the font and display only one parameter at a time
 - [ ] Ability to configure the device (specifying the name of the OBD interface and PIN code)
-- [ ] Update the screenshot from ESP32 DOWNLOAD TOOL (I'm using Linux, and this app is for Windows)
+- [x] Update the screenshot from ESP32 DOWNLOAD TOOL (I'm using Linux, and this app is for Windows)
+- [ ] Alarm (buzzer) when DPF regeneration begins and ends
+- [ ] Automatic removal of paired devices in case of connection error

 <p align="right">(<a href="#top">back to top</a>)</p>